 Mr. Entrekin is serving his second term as an appointed supervisor, being first appointed in 2008.
 He is a native of Rock Hill, SC and moved to Charlotte in 1997.
 He graduated from the University of South Carolina and has a Masters in Environmental Health Science.
 His thesis was titled "Storm Flowpaths and Biogeochemistry of a Karst Stream in Southwest Georgia".

 On January 8, 2012, Ms. Carter was appointed to fill the vacancy left by John Autry's election to the Charlotte City Council.
 She has worked on tree and green space preservation, air quality, water quality and flow and invasive species while on environmental committees with the Charlotte City Council, NC League of Municipalities and National League of Cities during her tenure on Charlotte City Council (1999-2011).
-From the Shenandoah Valley, Virginia, originally, she moved to Charlotte in 1976.
+Nancy is originally from the Shenandoah Valley, Virginia, and moved to Charlotte in 1976.

 Mr. Newman is currently serving as an appointed supervisor, being first elected in 2002 and re-elected in 2006.
 He is an (almost) native of Mecklenburg, having moved here at age 2 and is a graduate of Independence High School in Mint Hill, NC.
 He is also a graduate of Central Piedmont Community College and UNC-Charlotte.
 Gray has a Masters Degree in Public Administration with a concentration in Historic Preservation from Georgia State University in Atlanta.